s12011153-afk/A-Human-in-the-Loop-Validation-for-AI-Driven-Intrusion-Detection-Threat-Classification/README.md

 framework for multiclass network intrusion detection.
 An XGBoost classifier produces calibrated confidence scores and SHAP attributions; a decision gate routes the least-confident predictions for analyst adjudication within a fixed capacity budget; adjudicated labels are returned to the model through a retraining cycle.
+SHAP attributions support explanation and diagnostic analysis within the confidence-routed subset; they do not independently expand the routed set in the reported implementation.

 ---